Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

 The target active region in this study, AR11640, is a calm active region that has a relatively simple bipolar magnetic configuration.
 It is not flare-productive, although some microflares occurred.
 The main emergence stage of this active region is observed across the solar disk, which is why it serves as a usable test case of the method described here.

-The evolution of the observed radial magnetic field is shown in \figref{fig:mag}.
-The two sunspots demonstrate separation instead of rotation or shearing motions, which are known to result in rapid increases in the free magnetic energy that causes major eruptions.
+The evolution of the observed vertical magnetic field is shown in \figref{fig:mag}.
+The two sunspots demonstrate separation instead of rotation or shear motions, which are known to result in rapid increases in the free magnetic energy that causes major eruptions.

-The evolution of the corona magnetic fieldlines in the lowest energy case ($\Omega0$ model) in the zero-$\beta$ runs is shown in the bottom row of \figref{fig:mag}.
-The seed points are identical in all 4 panels and are uniformly distributed in the central part of the domain covering the two sunspots, and in the height range up to 40\,Mm.
+The evolution of the corona magnetic field lines in the lowest energy case ($\Omega0$ model) in the zero-$\beta$ runs is shown in the right column of \figref{fig:mag}.
+The seed points are identical in all 4 panels and are uniformly distributed in the central part of the domain covering the two sunspots and in the height range up to 40\,Mm.
 As the active region emerges, more magnetic loops connecting the two sunspots appear, particularly in the higher part of the domain.
 Long but low-lying loops are also formed beginning on Day 2.
-We note that fieldlines may connect across the periodic horizontal boundary.
+We note that field lines may connect across the periodic horizontal boundary.

-A comparison between fieldlines in a numerical simulation and observed EUV loops has often been performed in previous investigations.
-However, the magnetic field permeates in the space, and in contrast, EUV loops are discrete individual structures that indicate inhomogeneity in the coronal plasma and, eventually, the heating in space.
+Comparisons between field lines in a numerical simulation and observed EUV loops have often been performed in previous investigations.
+However, the magnetic field permeates in space, and in contrast, EUV loops are discrete individual structures that indicate inhomogeneity in the coronal plasma and, eventually, heating in space.
 Therefore, a comparison between the simulated active region and observations needs to be performed with radiative MHD models that yield appropriate observables.